bitnami/containers/bitnami/kafka/README.md

 #### Apache Kafka client configuration

-When configuring Apache Kafka with `SASL` or `SASL_SSL` for communications with clients, you can provide your the SASL credentials using this environment variables:
+When configuring Apache Kafka with `SASL` or `SASL_SSL` for communications with clients, you can provide the SASL credentials using this environment variables:

 * `KAFKA_CLIENT_USERS`: Apache Kafka client user.
 Default: **user**
 * `KAFKA_CLIENT_PASSWORDS`: Apache Kafka client user password.
 Default: **bitnami**